cucumber/docs/content/cucumber/hooks.md

 {{% /text %}}

 There is no link between where a Hook is defined and which Scenario or Step it is run for.
-If you want more fine grained control, you can use [Tagged Hooks](#tagged-hooks).
+If you want more fine-grained control, you can use [Tagged Hooks](#tagged-hooks).

 All defined Hooks run whenever the relevant event occurs.

 ## Scenario hooks

-`Before` hooks will be run before the first Step of each Scenario.
-They will run in the **same order** in which they are registered.
+`Before` hooks will run before the first Step of each Scenario.
+They run in the **same order** in which they are registered.

 ```ruby
 Before do